vonglasow/atoum-documentation/source/en/asserters/exception.inc.rst

 hasDefaultCode
 ==============

-``hasDefaultCode`` checks that the code of the exception is the default value, 0.
+``hasDefaultCode`` checks that exception code is the default value, 0.

 .. code-block:: php